cakephp/cakephp-codesniffer/README.md

 This code works with [phpcs](http://pear.php.net/manual/en/package.php.php-codesniffer.php) and checks code against the coding standards used in CakePHP.

+:warning: The `master` branch contains codesniffer rules that are based on the PSR2 standard.
+If you want to check against the historical CakePHP coding standard use any of the `1.x` releases.

 ## Installation

 You should install this codesniffer with composer: